Kunhe-tes/hgBlog/README.md

 ###########Deploy Steps

-- install NodeJS and complete the environment variables configs
+- Install the [Node.js](https://nodejs.org/zh-cn) and then complete the environment variables configs.

-- install dependent files
+- Install dependent files
 ```
     npm i
 ```
-- modify the app.js, which is just for example.Use your personal server, username and password, as follows.
+- To change the app.js so that you can use your own servers, username and password, as follows.
 ``` node
     mongoose.connect('mongodb://username:password@host:port/database',{useMongoClient: true},function(err){
         if(err){